Embodied cognition: School

+The review also noted the importance of teacher training in embodied learning methods and the design of flexible classroom spaces that facilitate movement and interaction.
+Overall, the integration of embodied cognition principles into school curricula has been linked to improved academic performance, motivation, and cognitive development.

 AI and robotics

 Embodied cognition has significantly impacted artificial intelligence (AI) and robotics; it has contributed to the drastic changes AI has been through over the last years.
 Insights from embodied cognition have allowed researchers to build more dynamic robots with more fluid and more expressive motions facilitating better performance in complex scenarios.

 Shakey the robot is a well-known milestone in AI; it was one of the first approaches to building mobile robots capable of reasoning about their own actions and performing specific tasks in a determined environment.
 Shakey had a relatively simple body and followed commands by itself, melding logical reasoning with physical action to navigate in a room.
-A limitation was that Shakey’s architecture (Lisp) relied heavily on symbolic computational principles that, consequently, demanded that it iterate through long command sequences to perform a particular action.
+A limitation was that Shakey's architecture (Lisp) relied heavily on symbolic computational principles that, consequently, demanded that it iterate through long command sequences to perform a particular action.
 Thus, Shakey was slow and could take days to complete particular tasks.
-Besides, Shakey’s performance was constrained by a highly controlled environment.
+Besides, Shakey's performance was constrained by a highly controlled environment.

 Embodied AI tries not to overlook or underestimate the "body" when creating AI systems.
 It poses that future research should move towards systems that incorporate embodied perspectives.
 The body as a contributor to states of the mind is seen as more than a mere follower of (algorithmic) instructions.
 Embodiment is said to shape intelligent information processing because "intelligence is fundamentally a result of embodied interaction which exploits structure in the world".